DevMomo/Inventory-Tracker/README.md

  ```

 Troubleshooting:

-* `mysql` path may not be set properly during installation:
+* mysql path may not be set properly during installation:
     - You can find the MySQL shell in `/usr/local/mysql/bin`

 * Wrong password, can't authenticate:
-    - Sometimes, the new password set during installation isn't registered and you may have trouble authenticating your SQL commands.
+    - Sometimes, the new password set during installation isn't registered and you may have trouble authenticating your SQL commands
-    - Set the password manuallly by running
+    - Set the password manuallly by running:
     ```sh
     mysql ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'HelloShopify'
     ```

 * Importing database dump is failing:
     - I've found the different versions of MySQL prepare the dump file with different syntax, and that introduces some incompatibility
     - I prepared the dump file using MySQL Community 8.0.27